Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 The problem is that most people are unwilling to accept their destructive side.
 The ego creates a false self, a strong barrier that hides the shadow, and people remain ignorant of their weakness and faulty behaviors.

 Social media is full of people who boast about their conquests, vacations, relationships and project a near-perfect lifestyle.
 They hide vulnerabilities for fear of being mocked, ridiculed, and judged.
-They always want to be perceived as good and perfect.
+They always want to be perceived as perfect.

 To maintain that perfect public image, they push a lot of the uncomfortable stuff into the shadow.
 The bigger the shadow – the greater is the need to project.
 A good majority of these people have serious mental health issues that they never speak about.